darthouse101/Analysis-Project/README.md

-# Analysis-Project
-A short E-Commerce Data Analysis Project
+# eCommerce Data Analysis Project

-This project involves an in-depth analysis of an eCommerce data to uncover the most purchased items, identify trends, and discover valuable insights.
+This project involves an in-depth analysis of eCommerce data to uncover the most purchased items, identify trends, and discover valuable insights.
 The analysis focuses on understanding the purchasing behavior and revenue patterns of specific items within the dataset.

 ## Table of Contents